 The example in Figure 3 on page 28 uses a RACF key ring.
-The key ring must contain a valid default certificate.
+The key ring must contain a valid default certificate, otherwise the certificate label to be used must be specified using the TTLSEnvironmentAdvancedParms ServerCertificateLabel.
 The DDS server started task user ID (e.g. GPMSERVE) must have access to the key ring.
 Consider using a certificate from a trusted Certificate Authority (CA), since this may be required by RMF DDS Clients.
-Further information is provided in z/OS Security Server RACF Security Administrator's Guide.